How to Plan the Best 3 Days in Valletta, Malta

 Fort St Elmo

-Small iron gate leading into a fort in Valletta.
+Entry gate to historic fort in Valletta.

-One of the top things to do in Valletta is to visit Fort St Elmo.
-This 16th century star-shaped fort was built by the Knights of Malta in only four months and it saw a lot of action during the Great Siege of Malta by the Ottomans.
-It also played an important role in the defence of Malta during World War II.
+One of the top things to do during 3 days in Valletta is to visit Fort St Elmo.
+This 16th century star-shaped fort was built by the Knights of Malta in only four months.
+It saw a lot of action during the Great Siege of Malta by the Ottomans.
+The fort also played an important role in the defence of Malta during World War II.
 Today visitors can walk around the fort and learn more about the history of Malta in the National War Museum.
-Entry costs €10.00 so it’s not the cheapest attraction in Valletta.

 As you make your way into Valletta you’ll pass by the impressive city gate where you can get very nice views of the old city walls.
 The gate that stands today is a modern construction and is the fifth gate to stand on this location.
 Just in front of the city gate is a beautiful water fountain known as the Triton Fountain which is worth taking a photo at before you head down Republic Street into the heart of Valletta.